 Bernard Labadie, Founding Conductor

-His services as guest conductor are much sought after, and he regularly accepts engagements with major North American orchestras including the New York and Los Angeles Philharmonic, the Chicago, Boston, San Francisco, Saint Louis, Houston and Toronto Symphony, the Cleveland Orchestra, and the Metropolitan Opera Orchestra.
-In Europe, he has taken the podium with Amsterdam’s Concertgebouw, the Bavarian Radio Symphony, Orchestre philharmonique de Radio-France, and the orchestra of Barcelona’s Gran Teatre del Liceu.
+His services as guest conductor are much sought after, and he regularly accepts engagements with major North American orchestras including the New York and Los Angeles Philharmonic orchestras, the Chicago, Saint Louis, San Francisco, and Toronto symphonies, the Cleveland and Minnesota orchestras, the New World Symphony in Miami Beach, and Ottawa’s National Arts Centre Orchestra.
+In Europe, he has taken the podium with Amsterdam’s Concertgebouw, the Bavarian Radio Symphony, the Cologne, Hanover and Freiburg Radio Symphony orchestras, Orchestre Philharmonique de Radio France, Newcastle’s Royal Northern Sinfonia, the Norwegian and Swedish Chamber orchestras, and Barcelona’s Gran Teatre del Liceu.
 He is regularly invited to conduct the Melbourne Symphony Orchestra in Australia.
+And he will soon make his debut with the Vienna Chamber Orchestra, New York’s Orchestra of St. Luke’s, the Finnish Radio Symphony Orchestra, the Frankfurt and Berlin Radio Symphony orchestras, the Lyon National Orchestra, and the Baltimore Symphony Orchestra.

-Increasingly in demand among period-instrument orchestras, he regularly directs the Academy of Ancient Music and has worked with the Orchestra of the Age of Enlightenment, the English Concert, and Collegium Vocale Gent Orchestra.
+Increasingly in demand among period-instrument orchestras, he regularly directs the Academy of Ancient Music and has worked with the Orchestra of the Age of Enlightenment, the English Concert, Boston’s Handel and Haydn Society, the Collegium Vocale Gent Orchestra, and the Arion Baroque Orchestra.
+Next season he is set to conduct Akamus, the Akademie für Alte Musik Berlin.

-As a leading ambassador for music in his native city of Quebec, Bernard Labadie was made an Officer of the Order of Canada in 2005 and a knight of Ordre national du Québec in 2006.
-In 2008, he received the Banff Centre’s National Arts Award for his contribution to the development of the arts in Canada, as well as an honorary doctorate from Laval University.
-In 2016, Bernard Labadie received the Samuel de Champlain award in Paris and a distinction from Compagnon des arts et des lettres du Québec for his contribution to the arts in Québec society.
+A leading ambassador for music in his native city of Quebec, Bernard Labadie was made an Officer of the Order of Canada in 2005 and a Knight of the Ordre National du Québec in 2006.
+In 2008 he received the Banff Centre’s National Arts Award for his contribution to developing the arts in Canada, and also an honorary doctorate from Laval University.
+In 2016 Labadie received the Samuel de Champlain award in Paris, and was made a Compagnon des arts et des lettres du Québec in recognition of all he has done for the arts in Québec society.

 Bernard Labadie, together with French pianist Alexandre Tharaud, was awarded the Prix Samuel de Champlain in Paris on January 8, 2016.
 The award is made each year by the France–Canada Institute, the Canadian section of France–Amériques, to two personalities—one Canadian and one French— in recognition of their efforts to share their respective cultures with audiences in France and Canada.